How Toxic Was Old Hollywood? Rita Moreno Bares All In A Brave New Documentary

 “Yes, she saw it once.
 Her reaction was really nice, because after, she said: “Oh wow, now I understand why so many women think I’m a trailblazer.”
 It wasn’t until she saw the film that she [realized] how important she is to many women like me.”.

-Rita Moreno: Just A Girl Who Decided To Go For It, will hit theaters later this year, followed by a national airing on PBS' American Masters.
+Rita Moreno: Just A Girl Who Decided To Go For It, will air on PBS' American Masters later this year.